-One of those things that helped was a church ministry that grew into Gang Alternative, a $3 million social services program he now heads.
+That church ministry grew into Gang Alternative, Inc. a $3 million social services program he now heads.